para / mira / toca

 Both elements, the bottle and the monument, are geometrically based on a circular shape, that will be constantly evoked on the surface of the terrazzo, as a result of cutting the material.
 One can also recognize the main colours of the glazed walls of the Alhambra monument that are replicated in the colour of the terrazzo that the bottles are filled in with.

-The project shares with the monument its raw materials: the existent glass within the glazed ceramic and the use of cement as binder.
+The project shares with the monument its raw materials: the existent glass within the glazed ceramic and the use of cement as a binder.
 The mixture and the coexistence of different materials remind us the famous Venetian Terrazzo, a composition of cement charged with marble fragments, and the fiorentino terrazzo, which used to combine cement with compact stones.
 It also recalls the material created by Shiro Kuromata in 1983, a mixture of terrazzo with a charge of glass fragments.
-Instead, our terrazzo keeps the glass bottles unbroken which allows us to achieve unusual, interesting shapes by sectioning the material, being therefore a closer interpretation of the traditional fiorentino terrazzo.
+Instead, our terrazzo keeps the glass bottles unbroken which allows us to achieve unusual, interesting shapes by sectioning the material, being, therefore, a closer interpretation of the traditional fiorentino terrazzo.

 The glass bottle plays now a different role.
 The liquid it normally contains is replaced by the coloured terrazzo.
 Just like different techniques are aimed to separate colours within the terrazzo surface (brass rails and plates for example), the glass bottle is used as the border between the cement and the coloured terrazzo.